HMCS Bonaventure: Construction and acquisition

 The British government ordered a second hull constructed of what would become the Majestic class on 16 October 1942 once a dock opened at Harland & Wolff's shipyard in Belfast, Northern Ireland.
 The aircraft carrier's keel was laid down on 21 November 1943 with the yard number 1229 and the British Admiralty chose the name Powerful for the ship.
 Powerful was launched on 27 February 1945.
 Work was suspended in May 1946 following the end of the Second World War, and the hull was laid up incomplete at Belfast.

 In 1952, the Royal Canadian Navy was looking to replace their existing aircraft carrier HMCS Magnificent.
 On 23 April, the Canadian government authorized the expenditure of $21 million to acquire Powerful.
 The Royal Canadian Navy had also been offered a Hermes-class aircraft carrier by the United Kingdom but found it too costly and two Essex-class aircraft carriers on loan from the United States Navy, also considered too costly.
 The choice of Powerful was made due to cost considerations as well as financial support for the United Kingdom.
 Agreement on the purchase of Powerful was reached on 29 November but was back-dated to 12 July.
 Work on Powerful resumed, this time to a modernized design incorporating recent carrier operation developments, such as the angled flight deck and steam catapults.
 The design changes cost a further $10 million.
 Other changes that were incorporated were American radar and armament.
-Construction was completed on 17 January 1957, and the vessel was commissioned into the Royal Canadian Navy at Belfast, renamed Bonaventure with Captain H.V.
-Gross in command.
+Construction was completed on 17 January 1957, and the vessel was commissioned into the Royal Canadian Navy at Belfast as HMCS Bonaventure.
 The vessel was christened by the wife of the Canadian Minister of National Defence, Ralph Campney.